 How to convert EXE to APPX

-Universal Windows Platform (UWP) format is getting increasingly important for modern application packaging, and repackaging installers to APPX packages is the best way to bring your desktop apps to the Universal Windows Platform.
+Universal Windows Platform (UWP) format is getting increasingly important for modern application packaging, and repackaging installers to APPX packages for Desktop Bridge is the best way to bring your desktop apps to the Universal Windows Platform.
 Use this guide if you want to convert EXE to APPX or MSI to APPX.
 To create APPX package from scratch, view this tutorial

-Why use PACE Suite to convert EXE to APPX?
+Why Use PACE Suite to Convert EXE to APPX?

 ) and SDK that either get updates significantly less often than Windows itself or even do not receive updates at all.
 As our approach uses only Windows libraries that get updated alongside the OS, PACE Suite is always up-to-date when it comes to creating APPX packages.